altunenes/sorceress/README.md

 ### Purpose of package

 This package's purpose is to create optical illusions in a simple way.
 The package is written in Python. however, the repo also includes JavaScript.
+In [explanations](https://altunenes.github.io/sorceress/explanations%20of%20illusions/) section, you can find the explanations of the illusions.

 If you find visual illusions fascinating this package is for you.
 You can reproduce the illusions in the literature with a few lines of code.